codebuggg/isEazy/README.md

 1. Clone Project
 2. Run the command:  ``` npm install``` to install node modules
 3. To serve the application run: ``` npm run dev```
+4. This will serve the application on the url: http://localhost:5173/

 ## Assummptions